-The city is on the coast of Kyūshū, the most southwestern of Japan’s four main islands.
-Sadly, it’s best known as the world’s most recent victim of a nuclear attack, but I can assure you there’s much more to the Nagasaki of today.
-I found it a brilliant, quirky, endlessly fascinating place to visit.
+The city sits on the coast of Kyūshū, the most southwestern of Japan’s four major islands.
+Sadly, it’s best known as the world’s most recent victim of a nuclear attack, but I assure you there’s much more to the Nagasaki of today.
+I found it to be a brilliant, rather quirky place to visit.

 First of all, it’s a surprisingly multicultural city by Japanese standards, its proximity to mainland Asia giving it strong influences from China, Korea, and southeast Asia.
 Then there are the old signs, the vintage trams, and the dense architecture piling into the hills, all making the city still seem as if it has one foot in the early twentieth century.

-What initially drew my attention to Nagasaki were a pair of islands I had first read about ages ago, in a Japanese guidebook.
-At last I had the opportunity to see them for myself:
+What initially drew my attention were a pair of islands I had first read about ages ago in a Japanese guidebook.
+And at last I had the opportunity to see them for myself:

 If you’ve seen the James Bond film, Skyfall, you may remember Javier Bardem’s villain holds Séverine and 007 prisoners on a crumbling island, which (of course) serves as his secret lair.
 The setting was inspired by Hashima, a small island about 40 minutes into Nagasaki Bay.
 The island is nicknamed Gunkanjima, which means “Battleship Island.”
 At the end of the 19th century, it became one of Japan’s first coal mines, dug straight down into the sea.

 For nearly a hundred years it provided a steady supply of coal until, in 1974, it suddenly ran dry and was abandoned.
 For much of the twentieth century it was the most densely populated place on Earth, with more than 5000 people living on a little over six hectares.
 That works out to over 216,000 people per square mile!

 Such a fascinating place.